Museums you must visit during your next holiday - DirectAsia

 Perhaps the malls don’t really attract you during the holidays.
 There are too many of those in Singapore anyway.
 But what about museums?
 Culture vultures can definitely benefit from a trip to the museums on vacation.
-Some of these are not just spectacular, but work to broaden your cultural and historical horizons.
+Some of these are not just spectacular, but work to broaden your cultural and historical horizon.
 Do make time to visit one of these universally-acclaimed museums the next time you are in the city for a holiday!

 1. Musee d’Orsay (Paris)